-Utility relocations are complete.
-There were eleven privately-owned utilities impacted by the Segment 4 Project.
+The adjustment of all privately-owned utilities impacted by the Segment 4 Project is complete.
 Relocation design and construction was performed by the utility owners with 100% reimbursement from the Authority.
-Due to coordination and construction timeframes, some relocations were not complete within the contract's estimated completion dates.
+Due to coordination and construction timeframes, the relocations for some utilities were not completed within the contract's estimated completion dates.
 These relocations did not impact the Project critical path.